chrisdinn/brando/README.md

 	sentinel !
 Request("SENTINEL", "MASTERS")

-#### BrandoSentinel
+#### Redis with Sentinel

-Brando can be used with Sentinel to provide automatic failover and discovery.
-To do so you need to create a `SentinelClient` and `BrandoSentinel`.
+Redis can be used with Sentinel to provide automatic failover and discovery.
+To do so you need to create a `Sentinel` and a `RedisSentinel` actor.
 In this example we are connecting to the master `mymaster`

-		val sentinel = system.actorOf(SentinelClient(Seq(
+		val sentinel = system.actorOf(Sentinel(Seq(
-          Instance("localhost", 26380),
+          Server("localhost", 26380),
-          Instance("localhost", 26379))))
+          Server("localhost", 26379))))

-        val redis = system.actorOf(BrandoSentinel("mymaster", sentinel))
+        val redis = system.actorOf(RedisSentinel("mymaster", sentinel))

 	    redis !
 Request("PING")

-For reliability we encourage to pass `connectionHeartbeatDelay` when using BrandoSentinel, this will generate a heartbeat to Redis and will improve failures detections in the case of network partitions.
+For reliability we encourage to pass `connectionHeartbeatDelay` when using RedisSentinel, this will generate a heartbeat to Redis and will improve failures detections in the case of network partitions.

 ### Sharding

 Brando provides support for sharding, as outlined [in the Redis documentation](http://redis.io/topics/partitioning) and in [this blog post from antirez](http://oldblog.antirez.com/post/redis-presharding.html).

 To use it, simply create an instance of `ShardManager`, passing it a list of Redis shards you'd like it to connect to.
-From there, we create a pool of `Brando` instances - one for each shard.
+From there, we create a pool of `Redis` instances - one for each shard.

 	val shards = Seq(RedisShard("redis1", "10.0.0.1", 6379),
 					 RedisShard("redis2", "10.0.0.2", 6379),